deg/type-rpg/README.md

   - Added support for **styled-components** with Babel configuration.
   - Integrated **Ant Design (AntD)** as the primary UI library for reusable components.
   - Configured `typedoc` to generate documentation for the TypeScript codebase.
+  - Implemented a GitHub Actions CI workflow to deploy the app and documentation to GitHub Pages:
+    - The app is hosted at the repository's GitHub Pages root (`/`).
+    - TypeScript documentation is hosted in a subdirectory (`/docs`).
+    - The workflow ensures every `main` branch commit triggers automatic deployment.
+    - Used `peaceiris/actions-gh-pages` to manage the deployment process with an orphaned `gh-pages` branch.

 ---